El Segundo, California: "Gundo" and hard-tech resurgence

+Other industries

-Toy manufacturer Mattel, AT&T Entertainment Hub (formerly DirecTV) direct technology marketing company PCM, Inc., and A-Mark Precious Metals are headquartered there, as well as sporting goods retailer Big 5 Sporting Goods and Stamps.com.
+Toy manufacturer Mattel, AT&T Entertainment Hub (formerly DirecTV), and A-Mark Precious Metals are headquartered there, as well as sporting goods retailer Big 5 Sporting Goods and Stamps.com.
 Database company Teradata has a research and development facility in El Segundo, as well.
-The North American headquarters of the Japanese video game company Square Enix are also in the city.

 From 1982 until 1996, the headquarters of the Los Angeles Raiders of the National Football League was located in El Segundo.
 The headquarters of the Los Angeles Kings of the National Hockey League is also located in El Segundo.
 In 2024, the Los Angeles Chargers moved their headquarters to El Segundo from Costa Mesa.
 The Los Angeles Lakers office headquarters and practice facility, the UCLA Health Training Center are also located in El Segundo.
-Their NBA G-League affiliate the South Bay Lakers plays their games there.
+Their NBA G-League affiliate the South Bay Lakers played their games there from 2017 to 2026.
 The Los Angeles Sparks are planning to build a new training facility in El Segundo.

 Film production companies are located in El Segundo, including Rhythm and Hues Studios and Lightstorm Entertainment.
 Human resources software company Neogov was founded in El Segundo in 2012.

 The Los Angeles Times moved its newsroom from downtown Los Angeles to a 4.5 acre campus in El Segundo in 2018.